minhtran241/minhtran.com/data/readme/about-this-website.md

 I mimicked the GitHub contributions calendar to display my daily coding activity.
 The data is fetched from the GitHub API and then processed to generate the dynamic and interactive calendar.

+### Spotify Integration

+To showcase my music taste, I integrated the [Spotify API](https://developer.spotify.com/documentation/web-api/) to dynamically fetch and display my currently playing track.
+This ensures that my music taste is always up-to-date and accurately reflected on my website.

 ## Streamlined Infrastructure

 Ditching the complexities of CMS, API, and databases, this iteration of the website focuses on efficiency and simplicity.
 Content is statically generated at build time, minimizing overheads.
 Previously, I utilized [ElysiaJS](https://elysiajs.com/) and [PostgreSQL](https://www.postgresql.org/), but transitioned to a static site to streamline operations and costs.
 Hosting is graciously provided by [Vercel](https://vercel.com/), ensuring seamless deployment.
 Rest assured, the source code remains securely private.